 I would not say that they are mistakes but a different turn?
 It took me quite a while to realize that this is my calling as I was quite interested in the service industry then.
 After careful thought and soul-searching, I realized that I feel more at ease and comfortable working with children.
 There is something very precious in being able to witness their development and growth.

 TNAP: If no, what are the things you think teachers can continuously strive to improve and upgrade themselves in?

-Teachers need to be constantly be aware of new practices and teaching strategies.
+Teachers need to constantly be aware of new practices and teaching strategies.
 Always be on the lookout for updates and recent practices and researches.
-Teachers will also have to be constantly reflect and evaluate on their teaching styles and be ready to challenge themselves if they are doing the best to meet children’s needs.
+Teachers will also have to constantly reflect and evaluate their teaching styles and be ready to challenge themselves if they are doing their best to meet children’s needs.

 TNAP: Parents sometimes put teachers on a very high pedestal sometimes and expect a lot from them.
 What do you wish more parents knew about the teaching profession?

 Being in this industry has made me more aware of the importance of what a good and fulfilling early childhood should be.

 A child has to be exposed to various areas to be well-rounded eg. Being book-smart as well as street-smart.
 There is also a lot to be learned and said about play-based programmes as each child learns differently because of differences in learning styles.
 Parents need to trust the teachers and work with us to ensure that their children’s preschool experience is a positive one and to also achieve the maximum impact on a child’s education and importantly, to have a happy childhood.